KlaraGajaszek/WeatherApp-ReactNative/README.md

 **tests-utils** - files with wrappers for tests cases.

-## Styles
+🎨 ## Styles

 For create style I used CSS-in-JS library [react native styled component](https://styled-components.com) and create customization's theme.
+I use this library because thanks for that my app has: really easy, clean and clear JSX, Themes with really good types, option to add Dark Mode realy fast and easy, Extendable base components

-## Storybook
+⚡️ ## Storybook

 Every atom, molecule and organisms has special stories.
 When you run storybook then you can see all isolated components.
-It is really useful when we work in big team and change/add components really fast or we would like to see how it looks like without run application.
+It is really useful when we work in big team and change/add components really fast, we would like to see how it looks like without run application, we would like to create documentation or create tests for isolated components.

-## Tests
+🌩 ## Tests

 For tests I used Jest and react-native-testing-library.
 Tests is not completed.
 Now I added only examples, in the next iteration when I would like to develop this app I would like to add tests for other components and create mostly integration tests.
 In my opinion integration tests are much better than unit.